pontonx/april-fools-gamejam/README.md

 ✅ Rotate a monitor
 ✅ Toss out a co-worker’s mouse
 ✅ Infect someone's computer
-✅ The possibilities are endless!
+✅ Turn off someone's computer

 But as you **wreak havoc**, something feels… off.
 👀 Your co-workers seem a little **too frozen**.